International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 In addition, upon acceptance, the transfer applicant should request the previous institution to transfer his or her Student and Exchange Visitor Information System (SEVIS) record.

-International transfer applicants must also provide financial support documentation (see details referenced in the International Applicants section).
+International transfer applicants must also provide financial support documentation and passport (see details referenced in the International Applicants section).